egecansen/sahibinden-case-study/README.md

 Additionally, after tests are executed, the generated HTML test report is automatically included in the post-report target directory.
 This allows the module responsible for sending emails to access and attach the latest report without any manual copying or file moving on your part._

-## Test
+## Test Structure

-***API***
+1. **API Automation**

-API testing is handled using a custom library built on top of Retrofit & OkHttp.
+API tests use a custom library layered on Retrofit & OkHttp for seamless integration and request handling.

+* Endpoints and all related suffixes/prefixes are centrally managed.
+* Service interface define API contracts.
-Core classes like AccuWeatherServices define endpoints, while method classes and step definitions manage requests, parse responses, and store results in a shared context for verification.
+* Step classes handle API calls and store relevant results in the test context for easy comparison with UI results.
-Models are organized in the models package.
-All API credentials and parameters are managed through test.properties.
+* Model classes are located in the models package.

-***UI***
+* API keys and parameters are configured in `test.properties`

+2. **UI**

-All UI automation is structured using the Page Object Model pattern for clean, maintainable tests.
+UI automation follows the Page Object Model for clarity and maintainability.

-Each app screen is represented as a dedicated class under app.screens.
+* Each app screen has its own class under app.screens.
-The ObjectFactory centralizes access to these screens and ensures each one is initialized with the current Appium driver.
+* The ObjectFactory provides easy access to all screens, initializing each with the current Appium driver.
-Test classes use the factory to chain user flows in a readable, step-by-step manner.
-Element locators and screen interactions are defined within their corresponding page classes.
+* All element locators and screen actions defined in their respective page classes.

 ## Reporting